MAP & DATA

 (*) Capacity is calculated as a sum of the capacity of units owned by a company and jointly-sponsored units divided by that company’s share.

-Coal-fired power generation is a significant source of carbon dioxide (CO2) emissions.
+Coal-fired power plants emit a lot of carbon dioxide (CO2).

 Data Summary